-Act to protect persons with regard to activities involving firearms
+Act to protect persons with regard to activities involving firearms, L.R.Q.
+C. P-38.0001

-An Act to protect persons with regard to activities involving firearms (S.Q., 2007, c.
-30) is new legislation, which may affect trappers.
+The Act to protect persons with regard to activities involving firearms is a new law that affects trappers.

-This Québec legislation, which is slated to enter into force before September 1, 2008, deals, among other things, with the possession of any firearm on the properties and in the buildings of an educational institution and a childcare centre, as well as on means of public transportation or school transportation, with the exception of taxis.
+This Québec legislation deals, among other things, with the possession of every firearm on the properties and in the buildings of an educational institution, a childcare centre, and public or school transportation, with the exception of taxis.

-Consequently, trappers will have to read the content of these new legislative and regulatory provisions when they enter into force and comply with them.
+Consequently, trappers must familiarize themselves with the content of these new legislative and regulatory provisions and make sure that you abide by them.